-It’s easy to wonder why you need carpenter’s insurance, particularly if you’ve been a carpenter for a number of years and haven’t ever needed to make an insurance claim.
+It’s easy to wonder why you need carpenters public liability insurance, particularly if you’ve been a carpenter for a number of years and haven’t ever needed to make an insurance claim.
 We often view insurance claims as something that only happens to other people, partly because we find it difficult to accept that we can make mistakes.

 To be fair, there are things that you can do to minimise the risk of unexpected events that could lead to you having to make an insurance claim.
 Ensuring that your machinery is in good working order and has adequate guarding, for instance, can minimise the risk of injuries.
 Upgrading your security can minimise the risk of losses due to thefts.